Home > Eating In > Entrees > Mom’s Italian Gravy

 ingredients for mom's italian gravy.

-• Tomato Paste: It may be tempting to just add some canned or jarred tomato sauce, but the savoriness of this sauce comes from building up the fond and adding the umami found in tomato paste to enhance the deep, rich flavors.
-Stock can be used in place of the water for even more flavor, but it really isn’t necessary as the pork and sausage flavor the gravy while they simmer.
+• Tomato Paste: It may be tempting to add some canned or jarred tomato sauce, but the savoriness of this sauce comes from building up the fond and adding the umami found in tomato paste to enhance the deep, rich flavors.
+Stock can be used in place of the water for even more flavor, but it isn’t necessary, as the pork and sausage flavor the gravy while they simmer.

 How to Make Italian Gravy (or Sauce)